crunchy-games/.github/profile/README.md

 | IDK (anonymous) | Artist |
 | Benjamin Sauter | Music & SFX |

+## Are we chill with modding, forking, etc.?
+Absolutely!
+Most games have built-in modding support through Lua (I, Dom, have been considering Grug for a while), and all of our free games (including demos) are open source.

+Once we stop working on the game, we will open source the game so that people who enjoy the game can continue it.

+We love the gaming, modding, and programming community.
+The collaboration achieved matches almost no other medium, and that's impressive!

 ## Licenses, Guidelines, etc.
 [Copying rules](COPYING)